 9. To assemble the tacos, sprinkle a couple pinches of shredded cabbage and radish slices (if using) into the middle of a heated tortilla.
 Top with a chickpea fillet and the mango salsa.
 Serve with vegan tartar sauce, if using.

-Photo courtesy of The Experiment
+Photo credit: The Experiment